My husband and I recently visited the up and coming small town of Wilson, Arkansas which is near the historic colony of Dyess, Arkansas.

-I have always been a fan of Johnny Cash and even more so after reading a devotional book about his life and music called Trains, Jesus, and Murder: The Gospel According to Johnny Cash.
-I was excited to learn more about his life.
+I have always been a fan of Johnny Cash and I was excited to learn more about his life in rural Arkansas.

-This area of Arkansas has a unique, unassuming, and unexpected beauty.
+I love the Delta area of Arkansas.
+It has a unique, unassuming, and unexpected beauty.

 On the short drive from Wilson to Dyess we were surrounded by Delta farmland.
 The bright blue skies were speckled with puffy clouds.
 Various shades of green flew by outside the car window occasionally alternating with the dark, rich brown of newly turned land.